khaqanashraf/blockchain-learning/README.md

 # Proof of passion for Blockchain technologies
+### Day 44
+#### <ins>**External account and key pair**</ins>
+An external account holder holds the public private key pair.
+It does not holds the funds the funds are stored on the public ledger that can be calculated by the public address.
+The external account can also send transactions to the blockchain by singing the transaction with their private key and everyone on blockchain network can validate that transaction.

 ### Day 43
 #### <ins>**Ethereum Accounts**</ins>
 An Ethereum account is an entity that has a balance and can send or receive transactions.
 It can be an external entity controlled by the user as a wallet or can be governed by a smart contract deployed on the blockchain.